Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

+analogous to Eq.(\ref{dnn_kappa}) derived before.
+Our analytical expressions for the ground-state Drude weights, derived independently by taking the $T=0$ limit of the GHD-TBA integral equations, are in exact agreement with the calculations reported in Ref.~\cite{arXiv2025SohamBethe} following the Kohn approach.

 Next, we calculate the analytical results for the ground-state Drude weights in the strong-interaction limit ($c \to \infty$).
-By substituting the strong-interaction limit asymptotic expansions of the dressed charges and effective velocities into the zero-temperature formula Eq.~\eqref{eq:Dij_0T_BF_M}, we obtain
+In the strong-coupling regime ($c \to \infty$), substituting the asymptotic expansions of the dressed charges and effective velocities into the zero-temperature formula Eq.~\eqref{eq:Dij_0T_BF_M} yields explicit expressions up to order $1/\gamma$:

 where $\gamma=n/c$ is the dimensionless coupling strength and $\alpha=m/n$ is the boson fraction parameter.
 These results reveal a profound underlying structure-a simple proportionality relation: